How to decorate with indoor plants – latest trends

 But indoor plants need drainage.
 The easiest way is to pop the indoor plant, in the pot you bought it in, straight into the indoor planter.
 You can then switch it round easily, and even take it out for watering.

-I find that the easiest way of watering house plants is to lift all the pots out and give them all a good soaking in the sink once a week.
-Then I let them drain before putting the pots back into the ornamental containers.
+The easiest way of watering house plants is to lift all the pots out and give them all a good soaking in the sink once a week.
+Then let them drain before putting them back into the ornamental containers.
 But different house plants need different amounts of water.

 I’ve found Elho planters, which can be used indoors and outside, to be of good quality.
 And Michael Perry used Elho planters on wheels for his grouping of plants – very useful if you need to move the plants aside quickly.